rutopio/Telegram-messages-to-Google-Sheets/README.md

 # Telegram-messages-to-Google-Sheets

-Listen to telegram messages and backup them to Google Sheets via Python.

 You can listen to a public or private channel, group, and even a personal chat using this method **without** any bots or administrator permission.

 # Requirement